A Survey on Multimodal Large Language Models: Extended Techniques

 In order to further inspect what roles LLMs exactly play in LLM-Aided Visual Reasoning systems, existing related works are divided into three types: \begin{itemize} \item LLM as a Controller \item LLM as a Decision Maker \item LLM as a Semantics Refiner \end{itemize}

-The first two roles, \ie, the controller and the decision maker, are related to CoT (see \S \ref{sec:mcot}).
+The first two roles are related to CoT (see \S \ref{sec:mcot}).
 It is frequently used because complex tasks need to be broken down into intermediate simpler steps.
-When LLMs act as a controller, the systems often finish the task in a single round, while multi-round is more common in the case of the decision maker.
+When LLMs act as controllers, the systems often finish the task in a single round, while multi-round is more common in the case of the decision maker.
 We delineate how LLMs serve these roles in the following parts.

-\paragraph{LLM as a Controller} In this case, LLMs act as a central controller that (1) breaks down a complex task into simpler sub-tasks/steps and (2) assigns these tasks to appropriate tools/modules.
+\textbf{LLM as a Controller.} In this case, LLMs act as a central controller that (1) breaks down a complex task into simpler sub-tasks/steps and (2) assigns these tasks to appropriate tools/modules.
 The first step is often finished by leveraging the CoT ability of LLMs.
 Specifically, LLMs are prompted explicitly to output task planning~\cite{HuggingGPT} or, more directly, the modules to call~\cite{chameleon, gpt4tools, visprog}.
-For example, VISPROG~\cite{visprog} prompts GPT-3 to output a visual program, where each program line invokes a module to perform a sub-task.
+For example, VisProg~\cite{visprog} prompts GPT-3 to output a visual program, where each program line invokes a module to perform a sub-task.
 In addition, LLMs are required to output argument names for the module input.
-To handle these complex requirements, some hand-crafted in-context (see \S \ref{sec:mmit}) examples are used as references~\cite{chameleon, HuggingGPT, visprog}.
+To handle these complex requirements, some hand-crafted in-context examples are used as references~\cite{chameleon, HuggingGPT, visprog}.
 This is closely related to the optimization of reasoning chains (see \S \ref{sec:mcot}), or more specifically, the least-to-most prompting~\cite{zhou2022least} technique.
 In this way, complex problems are broken down into sub-problems that are solved sequentially.

-\paragraph{LLM as a Decision Maker} In this case, complex tasks are solved in a multi-round manner, often in an iterative way~\cite{idealgpt}.
-Decision Makers often fulfill the following responsibilities: (1) Summarize the current context and the history information, and decide if the information available at the current step is sufficient to answer the question or complete the task; (2) Organize and summarize the answer to present it in a user-friendly way.
+\textbf{LLM as a Decision Maker.} In this case, complex tasks are solved in a multi-round manner, often in an iterative way~\cite{idealgpt}.
+Decision-makers often fulfill the following responsibilities: (1) Summarize the current context and the history information, and decide if the information available at the current step is sufficient to answer the question or complete the task; (2) Organize and summarize the answer to present it in a user-friendly way.